M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Do not include ellipsis (…) in user documentation even if the ellipsis is part of the user interface text.

-Use ellipses to indicate that something is in progress or requires further user input:
+Use ellipses in user interface texts only to indicate that something is in progress:

-* Menu items and button labels referring to actions that will require user input

-    `Add…`

-    `Make Copy…`

-* Process indicators

     `Searching…`